overflw/kafka-benchmarking/README.md

     ansible-playbook -i hosts.yml confluent.platform.all

-To deploy the _benchmark test client_ from the openmessaging benchmarking tool run:
+To deploy the _benchmark client_ from the openmessaging benchmarking tool run:

     ansible-playbook -i hosts.yml client_deploy.yaml

 To deploy the _anoniks framework_ from the ganges students project run: